Are you are you interested in participating in a virtual interview about the uptake of ...

 20th January 2021 at 11:50 am

-Please note that the Practice will be closed from 12.30 pm on the dates listed ...
+Please note that the Practice will be closed from 12.00 noon on the dates listed ...

-Please take a look at our Winter Newsletter for up-to-date Practice news and information about forthcoming NHS campaigns.
+Please take a look at our Summer 2021 Newsletter for up to date Practice news and information about forthcoming NHS Campaigns.

 Please note that blood and urine samples can only be accepted if a GP or nurse has requested these.
 They must be received before 4.30 pm each day so that they can be sent to the medical laboratories for testing on the same day.